kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 application.

-Unfortunately, I found on the day of execution that simply knowing if it *had executed* is not the same as knowing if it did what I intended by starting on the process.
+Unfortunately, I found on the day of execution that simply knowing if it *had executed* is not the same as knowing if it did what I wanted.

 Tooling is your friend here.
 Build a way to verify that the solution is what you expect to see once the backfill has been executed on a record.
 This could be